jainvaishnavi5/log-analysis/README.md

 Running the project:

+Step 7: $ python databaseQueries.py

-Step 7: $ python index.py
+Step 8: $ python index.py

-Step 8: Open your browser and go to the localhost:8080/log_analysis
+Step 9: Open your browser and go to the localhost:8080/log_analysis

-Step 9: Click the button to get the desired output
+Step 10: Click the button to get the desired output